 The hard part with Remini isn't the sticker price — it's how the billing is structured.
 Trustpilot is full of users who thought they were on a one-week trial and found weekly charges rolling on for months.
 One user on Trustpilot (JL, March 2026) wrote: "Fraudulent $9.99/week charges with no way to cancel subscription."
 Another (Debs Ironside) said: "They have been taking £14.99 a week since the date the trial was meant to end."
 These aren't isolated — the pattern of weekly auto-renewals catching users off guard shows up on the Apple Community forums and Capterra as well.
 To be fair, most of this appears to be standard App Store subscription behavior that users don't realize they have to cancel through iOS Settings rather than inside the app itself — but the practical result is the same: surprise charges.

 The calculus: if you enhance one or two photos in a weekend and then forget about it, Remini can quietly cost you $50+ before you remember to cancel.
-PhotoFlip's $4.99 pack is simply $4.99.
+PhotoFlip is a flat $9.99/month, billed monthly, cancel whenever you're done.

 Quality comparison — what each tool actually does best